 For heavy-duty cooking, a white kitchen is all the rage, two-toned kitchens will tick both style and practically boxes.
 White for your upper cabinets, while the base units can be a dark colour, that is what we recommend for you.

 An integral part of Indian cuisine is formed by curries and richly coloured spices.
 White for your upper cabinets and base units can be a dark colour as we recommend for you.
-We have got other combinations too if you want fancy lighter colours.
+We have got other kitchen color combinations too if you want fancy lighter colours.

 A Sturdy Countertop for Heavy-duty Cooking

 Like your lower cabinets weather, the storms of spills and stains so do the countertops.
 Sturdy counters that are resistant to stains are a must-have for Indian kitchens.
 Non-porous material like quartz and granite are ideal for desi kitchen that have to be put up with the usual turmeric stains blot.